-Therapy should be a combination of surgery and antibiosis.
+Therapy should be a combination of surgery and antibiotics.
 Because of the ß-lactamase-forming collateral flora, a combination of amoxicillin and clavulanic acid has been established as standard therapy.

 Other clinical features of Actinomycetes

-An important ophthalmologic differential diagnosis portrays the lacrimal canaliculitis caused by A. israelii.
+An important ophthalmologic differential diagnosis is the lacrimal canaliculitis caused by A. israelii.

-Furthermore, actinomycetes can appear sensitizing and, by the formation of immune complexes, can cause a 3rd-grade allergy.
-In this context, they are a typical cause of the so-called farmer’s lung, a form of exogenous allergic alveolitis.
+Furthermore, actinomycetes can have sensitizing properties and, by the formation of immune complexes, can cause a type III allergy.
+In this context, they are a typical cause of farmer’s lung, which is a form of exogenous allergic alveolitis.

 Clostridia are obligately anaerobic, spore-forming rod cells.
 This species is ubiquitous in nature and can often be found in the intestinal tract of humans.
 The endospores formed under unfavorable living conditions are resistant to heat and exsiccosis and are able to survive in an aerobic milieu.

 This bacterium is the main (but not the only) cause of gas gangrene, also called clostridial myonecrosis.
-Especially in times of war, this infection frequently occurs because C. perfringens spores ubiquitously exist in the ground and can get into wounds from there.
+This infection frequently occurs, especially in times of war, because C. perfringens spores are ubiquitous in the soil and can infect wounds that contact the soil.

 Attributes of Clostridium perfringens

-C. perfringens is a box-shaped, gram-positive, immobile rod cell without granulocytes.
+C. perfringens is a box-shaped, Gram-positive, immobile rod cell without granulocytes.
 It is frequently referred to as having a clay brick-shape.
 Additionally, in most isolates, a polysaccharide capsule can be found.
-Due to its toxins, C. perfringens is divided into the types A–E.
+Because of its toxins, C. perfringens is divided into types A–E.